 Yes but we strongly suggest you order the Flat style Tiles.
 They offer a smooth surface for steel wheeled carts, bins, dollies and other production vehicle traffic.

-Armor Roof is suitable for any type of roof, flat or pitched and can even be applied onto vertical surfaces.
+Armor Roof is suitable for any type of roof, flat or pitched and can even be applied onto vertical surfaces such as parapet walls.

 All surfaces must be clean of any and all rust, dirt, grime, mold, mildew and any other foreign materials.
 Once cleaned surface must be dry.
 Then repair any damaged areas with our roof patch product, you can insert roofing mesh into the patching for added strength in needed areas.
 Armor Roof Coatings do not require a primer coat, they are self priming and there are no chemicals to mix!
 It's a very easy product to apply for professional results.How long will Your roof coating last?